 What is the role of the "President's Advisor for the Advancement of the Status of Women"?
 There is no precise, official definition; therefore, the woman holding this position is free to develop and exercise it as she sees fit.
 This is an appointed position at every Israeli university.
 Unlike the situation at the other Israeli universities, our Women's Office also represents the women employed in the administrative and technical staffs, in the spirit of sisterhood and solidarity.
 My job encompasses a number of spheres:

-1. The establishment of an active Women's Office on Campus.
+1. The establishment of an active Office for Gender Equity on Campus.